gigigoapps/ios-binary-dependencies/README.md

 Frameworks downloaded from: [Twitter SDK*](https://ton.twimg.com/syndication/twitterkit/ios/2.1/Twitter-Kit-iOS.zip)

-*Those frameworks are for version 3.1.
+*These frameworks are for version 3.1.
 The 2.8 version are imported manually from an old project we are using

 ## Integrations